 Cross-country data on inequality is of limited availability.
 The present section uses the Solt (2016) Standardized World Income Inequality Database (SWIID) for estimates of the Gini index of income inequality and data prepared by Hanni, Martner and Podestá (2015) on the basis of household surveys for Latin America and the Caribbean.
 Both datasets have the advantage that they distinguish between the Gini coefficient for market inequality and the Gini coefficient of net inequality.
 The latter represents disposable income inequality, and is adjusted for direct taxes and cash transfers.
-Comparison between the Gini coefficient for market inequality and net inequality helps to explain the reduction of income inequality via government transfers and taxes.
-However, as Solt (2016) acknowledges, market-income inequality should not be considered as an indicator of a 'pre-government' situation.
+Comparison between the Gini coefficient for market inequality and net inequality helps to explain the reduction of income inequality should not be considered as an indicator of a 'pre-government' situation.
 There are a series of government policies that impact income distribution but are not considered as redistributive policies, such as transport, housing subsidies or on-the-job training programmes.
 All of these policies are not included in government transfers.